BAPS Shri Swaminarayan Mandir Toronto: International Women's Day celebrations

-The mandir hosts an annual conference in March in support of International Women's Day.
+The temple hosts an annual conference in March in support of International Women's Day.
 Members of the community gather for the conference, to share ideas for the positive development of future generations of women.
 On 30 March 2013, the 6th annual conference was held.
 The theme was "Timeless Traditions: Celebrate the Past and Cultivate the Future".
 The conference focused on understanding and communicating the glory of Hindu traditions and preserving them in order to help nurture future generations.

 In 2011, the conference was themed, "Honoring the Past, Envisioning the Future."
 The program highlighted the role of women in India's history and the present opportunities and challenges that face females in the Indian diaspora.
 The conference also commemorated the 100th anniversary of International Women's Day.

 In 2010, the conference, themed "Nurturing Families, Shaping Communities", aimed to highlight the fundamental role women play in shaping Canada.
 The Honorable Diane Finley, Minister of Human Resources and Skills Development, spoke about Canadian Government initiatives that support women and their families.

 Doors Open Toronto

-From 2005 to 2009, the mandir participated in the annually held event, Doors Open Toronto.
+From 2005 to 2009, the temple participated in the annually held event, Doors Open Toronto.
 This two-day event is intended to allow the public an opportunity to visit and learn about architecturally, historically, culturally and socially significant buildings in Toronto.
 There are over 100 such buildings on display annually.
-During the period in which the mandir participated, volunteers provided guided tours throughout the mandir and museum.
+During the period in which the temple participated, volunteers provided guided tours throughout the temple and museum.

 Charitable initiatives

 Annual gala

-The BAPS Swaminarayan Mandir of Toronto previously held a gala each year to raise awareness, funds and support for various charities.
+The BAPS Swaminarayan temple of Toronto previously held a gala each year to raise awareness, funds and support for various charities.
 Beneficiaries have included the Canadian National Institute for the Blind, the Heart and Stroke Foundation and charities that supported rebuilding efforts in light of natural disasters that occurred in Haiti and Japan.

 Walkathons

-Alongside BAPS centres throughout North America, the BAPS mandir in Toronto holds an annual walkathon in support of various charities.
+Alongside BAPS centres throughout North America, the BAPS temple in Toronto holds an annual walkathon in support of various charities.
 Participants work to raise funds for BAPS Charities initiatives and local beneficiaries.
 In 2010, BAPS Charities Canada announced a pledge of $100,000 over five years for the SickKids Research and Learning Tower in Toronto.